 Think of ways to communicate digitally with prospects and customers instead of traditional paper methods.
 Direct mail campaigns can be effective, but try to find other ways to resonate with your audience.
 Email campaigns, ebooks, blog posts, social media posts, videos, and digital ads are all proven marketing tactics.

-10) Be smart about office supplies
+10. Get smart about office supplies

 Develop purchasing guidelines that encourage waste prevention.
 Concentrate on durable, reusable, recycled, and high-quality materials.
 Monitor office supply inventory and track usage to optimize future orders.

-If you’re interested in going paperless at the front desk or in your mailroom, give the Envoy workplace platform a try.
-Replace your paper trail with an easy-to-track digital record of the visitors, employees, and packages that enter your workplace.Learn more
+Find out how you can replace your paper trail with an easy-to-track digital record of the visitors, employees, and packages that enter your workplace.Learn more